© 2020 California.com All Rights Reserved

 Luckily, charging stations make the process much quicker, allowing drivers to cruise about 20 miles for every hour of charge—five times longer than wall outlets allow.
 Because charging stations are so much more efficient, considering installation ought to be the first step you take toward purchasing an electric car.

+Since this is an important step in the process of switching to an electric vehicle, we checked in with a member of our Recommended Business Program*, energy-policy expert Steven Phillips.
 “It’s not as simple as buying an EV and plugging in at home,” says Steven Phillips, co-owner of A-EV Installs.
 “Before you spend a single dollar on an electric vehicle, you first need to find out if your home’s electrical system can deliver.
 The challenge is people are so excited and quick to buy a new Tesla, only to find out they’ve got a $5,000 installation.
 Installations can be as low as a couple of hundred bucks or several thousand, depending on a number of things.
 That’s why it’s always best to start with a free consultation.”
 After installation, it’s as easy as plugging the car in and taking advantage of the full driving range of an EV—making a charging station the go-to method for convenient fueling.

 This is one of the most common reasons drivers decide not to switch to all-electric cars, but this myth doesn’t take operating expenses into account.
 While the price tag of an EV might be a bit higher upfront than its gas-guzzling counterpart, electric vehicles retain their resale value longer and cost less to drive on a daily basis than other vehicles.
 Fully charging EVs costs considerably less than a whole tank of gas—saving EV owners hundreds or thousands of dollars every year, depending on how far they drive.